-We actually whittled this down dramatically from our original list in an effort to not overwhelm anyone.
+We could have made this list waaay longer, but we want to give you what we think are the best things to do in Santa Fe.
 One thing is for sure, one adventure will lead you to another, and it won't be long before you have added 25 more things to this list.

 Photo Courtesy of Meow Wolf

 Santa Fe's acclaimed hiking and biking trails cover more than 400 miles of varied terrain.
 Once you've ridden the cross country loops, flow trails and long ascents, you'll see why USA Today ranked Santa Fe as one of the best mountain biking towns in the U.S. The Dale Ball Trails, a network of nearly 25 miles that includes the Santa Fe National Forest, leads you through juniper forests and high-desert terrain with breathtaking views.
 Maps at the trailheads and an advanced wayfinding system help you navigate the trails.
 The 15-mile multi-use Santa Fe Rail Trail takes you into the country alongside Santa Fe's railway line.
 Popular with commuters, runners and hikers, the Rail Trail is also fun for families.

 All the world's a stage at the Santa Fe Opera, the internationally renowned summer festival established in 1956.
 Located 7 miles north of Santa Fe, on the former grounds of a rustic ranch, the open-air opera house showcases world premieres and classic and contemporary works performed by established and emerging opera stars.
 Don your finest duds for the longstanding tradition of pre-show tailgating in the parking lot, or dress casual in jeans and cowboy hats and you'll still fit right in.
 For a more formal affair, enjoy the Preview Buffet's opera-themed dinner as you listen to an opera expert discuss that evening's performance.

 Image Courtesy of the Santa Fe Opera